Is Goat Cheese Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Pasteurized goat cheese from major grocery brands like Montchevre, Vermont Creamery, or Chavrie
+- • Pasteurized goat cheese from major grocery brands like Trader Joe's, Vermont Creamery, or Laura Chenel

-- • Labels clearly stating 'made from pasteurized goat milk' or 'pasteurized'
+- • Check the label explicitly states 'made from pasteurized goat milk'

-- • Hard or aged goat cheeses, which are generally safer due to lower moisture content
+- • Hard or aged goat cheeses are generally safer than soft varieties

-- • Goat cheese cooked to 165°F in hot dishes like baked pasta or pizza
+- • Goat cheese cooked to 165°F (74°C) in hot dishes like baked pasta or pizza

-- • Pre packaged goat cheese from refrigerated sections with intact seals
+- • Pre packaged, commercially produced goat cheese from refrigerated sections

-- • No limit on consumption when pasteurized - enjoy freely as part of a balanced diet
+- • No limit on consumption when pasteurized enjoy as part of a balanced diet

 ✗ What to Avoid

-- • Unpasteurized or raw milk goat cheese (check labels carefully)
+- • Unpasteurized or raw milk goat cheese carries 50-160x higher listeria risk

-- • Soft, surface ripened goat cheese with white rinds unless thoroughly cooked
+- • Soft, surface ripened goat cheeses with white rinds (similar to brie) unless thoroughly cooked

-- • Farmers market or artisan goat cheese without clear pasteurization labeling
+- • Farmers market or artisanal goat cheese without clear pasteurization labeling

-- • Imported goat cheese from countries with different pasteurization standards
+- • Imported goat cheese where pasteurization status is unclear

-- • Goat cheese from deli counters where cross contamination may occur
+- • Goat cheese from deli counters with unknown origin or handling

 Most Common Ingredients in Goat Cheese Products